 Fergus Falls city officials have agreed to allow a developer from Georgia to convert a vacant regional treatment center into a $41 million facility featuring apartments, a hotel, a gym, and restaurants.

-Union officials say cuts to the IBM workforce made Monday and Tuesday are affecting employees at the Rochester facility.
+Union officials say cuts to the IBM workforce made this week are affecting employees at the Rochester facility.